Main office: 123 Athol Street, Whitby, ON L1N 3Z1

 Car Accident Lawyer Whitby

-Are you a victim of a car accident injury in Whitby, Osahwa or Pickering, Ajax Ontario?
+Are you a victim of a car accident injury in Whitby, Oshawa or Pickering, Ajax Ontario?
 You are likely entitled to benefits and potentially a money award or settlement as well.
 Car accident benefits can also be available to those injuries from ATV’s, snowmobiles, bicycles and motorcycles.
 Our injury lawyers will make your best interests their top priority.

 Many people describe Ontario’s car accident compensation system as “no fault”.
 This is only partly true.